stedavkle/personal-site/md/posts/digit-length/index.md

 unit testing saves time in the long-run, but is not a panacea for guaranteeing code correctness.

-Reviewing the deceptive, almost-correct solutions teach that it is insufficient for a program to _seem_ to work; truly correct code requires stronger guarantees.
+Reviewing the deceptive, almost-correct solutions teaches that it is insufficient for a program to _seem_ to work; truly correct code requires stronger guarantees.
 This mindset prepares students to learn about contracts and formal methods, topics taught in 15-122 and 15-150 (the following courses in the Carnegie Mellon introductory computer science series).

-Furthermore, the examples teach that when developing test cases, it is beneificial to include suspected edge case inputs like `0`.
+Furthermore, the examples teach that when developing test cases, it is beneficial to include suspected edge case inputs like `0`.

 ## Specification Clarity
 Initial solutions that fail on input `n = 0` are ideal for highlighting the